Workshops & Classes

 Time: 9-4 each day with 1 hour free for lunch

-Class size limited to 15 students.
+Class size limited .
 Don’t miss this opportunity to learn from an internationally recognized watercolor master in Gallery Citrine’s small group setting.
 Carol’s expertise with all subjects, from figures, to animals and landscapes is amazing and she receives rave reviews from her workshop students.
 For more information see:

 Instructor : Carol Carter